asFarr/launcher/README.md

 ---
 ### v3 Changelog

-- YAML Config files have been added under /config, and parsing has been added to the beginning of the script in a basic implementation.
+- YAML Config files have been added under `/config`, and parsing has been added to the beginning of the script in a basic implementation.
 Needs to be expanded to allow for remote and local dimension loading once added to config schema.
-- -t and -m have been replaced by -l and -r in the flag parser.
+- -t and -m have been replaced by `-l` and `-r` in the flag parser.
+- Updated usage guide printed by `help` function to reflect the new flag options.

 #### TODO:
 - Add full named flags in addition to single letter flags.
-- -l and -r need to be fully documented, and new control logic needs to be built.
+- `-l` and `-r` need to be fully documented, and new control logic needs to be built.
+- Refactor `appstart` function to handle being called with the app list flags `-g`, `-s`, and `-w`.

 ---